tsunami416604/azure-docs.hu-hu/articles/hdinsight/r-server/machine-learning-services-quickstart-job-rconsole.md

 ## <a name="use-a-compute-context"></a>Számítási környezet használata

 1. A `>` adatkérésben beírhatja az R-kódot.
-A következő kód használatával tölthetők be például az HDInsight alapértelmezett tárolóba:
+A következő kód dal töltheti be a példaadatokat a HDInsight alapértelmezett tárolójába:

     ```R
     # Set the HDFS (WASB) location of example data